Diane Allen: Personal life

 As of 2021, Allen and her husband, Sam, live in Edgewater Park Township.
 They have two children.
+Her husband is the great-grandson of Samuel Leeds Allen, the inventor of the Flexible Flyer sled.

 She is a Quaker.
 Allen and her husband are members of Mt.
 Laurel Friends Meeting and Moorestown Friends Meeting, where she currently serves on the Ministry Committee.

 In addition to her hang gliding and beauty pageant career, Allen is a judoka, national swimming champion, pilot, and sharpshooter.

 Health

 On November 9, 2009, Allen announced that she had been diagnosed with an aggressive form of oral cancer.
 Though doctors had initially thought that treatment would require removal of her tongue and that she would be unable to speak normally, surgery performed in 2010 did not greatly impair her speech, and she has since undergone radiation and laser treatments.